art therapy session at newcircle as part of our adolescent eating disorder treatment program.

 We understand the stress families feel about school, sports, and routines.
 Our programming supports reintegration planning, helping teens transition back to daily responsibilities in a manageable way while remaining connected to ongoing care.

-Join the NewCircle Recovery Community
+Join the NewCircle recovery community

 Eating disorders thrive in secrecy and isolation.
 Recovery grows through safe connection, steady practice, and support that feels human.
 Many families expect a harsh or sterile experience, but NewCircle is designed to feel grounded and respectful, so teens can do the hard work of change inside a calmer setting.